+Disposal Authorisation Description of record and retention period whole-of-government implications, including: set precedents either on a point of law or because of its potential significance for decision-making require significant changes to an agency's policies or operations require a significant level of coordination or cooperation between different agencies exercising of Parliamentary, Ministerial, Cabinet/Executive and Judiciary powers adversely impacting another agency or contradicting a position taken by the State in another matter the size of the claim made by or against the

+State

-Disposal Authorisation Description of record and retention period Justification for retention period Justification for retention period The management of significant litigation and prosecution matters directly impacts on individuals as well as on the wider Queensland community.
+The management of significant litigation and prosecution matters directly impacts on individuals as well as on the wider Queensland community.
 Given the criteria for determining significant matters, there will be substantial and ongoing community interest in these records.
 Additionally, precedent is very important in legal cases and these records form a body of information for future cases.

 The retention period is consistent with the retention of similar records by all other Australian jurisdictions.

-Permanent retention criteria: These records provide evidence of the following characteristics from the Queensland State Archives Appraisal Statement and should be retained as archival records for future research: • 2 - Primary Functions and Programs of Government • 3 - Enduring Rights and Entitlements.
-Other comments/factors for consideration: The Office of the Director Public Prosecutions (ODPP) is to prosecute criminal matters in the Magistrates (limited), District, Supreme and Mental Health Courts, the Court of Appeal and the High Court of Australia.
-Examples of documentation, which may be required in a litigation brief are: • court documents • medical reports for plaintiff/defendant • reports of economic loss/discovery • material obtained by writs • statements by witnesses • surveillance reports • other experts' reports • relevant extracts from QPS files if appropriate State
+Permanent retention criteria:

+These records provide evidence of the following characteristics from the Queensland State Archives Appraisal Statement and should be retained as archival records for future research:

+- 2 Primary Functions and Programs of Government - 3 Enduring Rights and Entitlements.

+Other comments/factors for consideration:

+The Office of the Director Public Prosecutions (ODPP) is to prosecute criminal matters in the Magistrates (limited), District, Supreme and Mental Health Courts, the Court of Appeal and the High Court of Australia.

+Examples of documentation, which may be required in a litigation brief are:

+- court documents

+- medical reports for plaintiff/defendant

+- reports of economic loss/discovery

+- material obtained by writs

+- statements by witnesses

+- surveillance reports

+- other experts' reports

+- relevant extracts from QPS files if appropriate

+- relevant extracts from client department files

-Disposal Authorisation Description of record and retention period Justification for retention period matters are heard in the High Court involve matters or identify parties that raise legal, political or policy issues which are sensitive for the State exercise of discretionary powers of statutory office holders including the Governor- General, Attorney- General or Solicitor- General whether the matter involves, relates to, or gives rise to issues concerning: inter-governmental or intra- governmental issues or disputes the Constitution of Australia or the Constitution of Queensland Human rights Native title and land use, management or tenure establishing, managing and relevant correspondence including emails and notes from relevant telephone conversations
+Disposal Authorisation Description of record and retention period Justification for retention period matters are heard in the High Court involve matters or identify parties that raise legal, political or policy issues which are sensitive for the State exercise of discretionary powers of statutory office holders including the Governor-General, Attorney-General or Solicitor-General whether the matter involves, relates to, or gives rise to issues concerning: inter-governmental or intragovernmental issues or disputes the Constitution of Australia or the Constitution of Queensland Human rights Native title and land use, management or tenure establishing, managing and relevant correspondence including emails and notes from relevant telephone conversations